The Bridges of Preble County

 Ohio Route 26

 There are very few places in the world where you can camp next to an historic covered bridge that also happens to be in the middle of a national forest and connected to miles of hiking trails – for free!
 This, however, is one of many treasures found along Ohio Route 26 in Southeast Ohio.
 This 67-mile road features four historic covered bridges, miles of scenic hiking trails in the heart of Appalachia and some of the most picturesque, unique scenery that Ohio has to offer.
-Try it is a road trip or camping trip this summer.
+Try it as a road trip or camping trip this summer or fall.

 Moonbows, A Bridge In The Sky, Frozen Niagara and Honest Abe: A Wild, Historic Road Trip Through Kentucky